jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

    * All volunteer project and organization -- project leader is elected on a rotating basis
    * Dedicated to protecting software rights and freedoms of users
    * First major distribution to come with a [Software contract](https://www.debian.org/social_contract "Contract") - of what the project will guarantee to the user.
-   * Debian supports free and open source software as superior to closed source but will allow for closed source software/drivers to be installed by the user.
+   * Debian supports free and opensource software as superior to closed source but will allow for closed source software/drivers to be installed by the user.
    * Supported at various times 11 different processor types giving it a wide install base.

 #### Ubuntu